What are Fossil Fuels?

 - Carbon fuels such as wood, coal, and petroleum release unburnt carbon particles into the environment.
 These particles are very dangerous pollutants and cause respiratory diseases for example asthma.

 - When fuels are incompletely burnt, they release carbon monoxide gas into the atmosphere.
 This gas is very dangerous as it is poisonous in nature.
 If we burn coal in a closed room, then the person sleeping in that room will be killed by the action of carbon monoxide.

 - The combustion of fossil fuels also releases a large amount of carbon dioxide into the atmosphere.
 Carbon dioxide is a greenhouse gas which is responsible for global warming.
-Global warming is a rise in the overall temperature of earth’s surface.
-This leads to melting of polar caps and rise in the sea level and further results in flooding of coastal regions.
+Global warming is a rise in the overall temperature of the earth’s surface.
+This leads to the melting of polar caps and a rise in the sea level and further results in flooding of coastal regions.

 Nowadays these fuels are being replaced by CNG (compressed natural gas) because it is a cleaner fuel and produces less harmful products.

 This article briefly describes the harmful effects of burning fuels.
 For any further query on this topic, register with BYJU’S and install BYJU’S – The Learning App.